nandor/firesim/docs/Developer-Docs/GoldenGate-and-Driver-Development.rst

 constitute the bulk of FireSim's tests for Target, Compiler, and Driver side features.
 Each of these tests proceeds as follows:

 #.
-Elaborate a small Chisel target design that excercises a single feature (e.g., printf synthesis)
+Elaborate a small Chisel target design that exercises a single feature (e.g., printf synthesis)
 #.
 Compile the design with GoldenGate
 #.
 Compile metasimulator using a target-specific driver and the Golden Gate-generated collateral
 #.
 Run metasimulation with provided arguments (possibly multiple times)